bluepilledgreat/open-roblosium/README.md

 # Open Roblosium
+WARNING: THIS CODE IS SUPER BAREBONES AND HAS SOME SERIOUS BUGS, PLEASE DO NOT USE IT!
 An old version of the Roblosium V3 codebase
 This work is licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](http://creativecommons.org/licenses/by-nc-nd/4.0/)
 ## Requirements